 End user training is an umbrella term used to describe different types of training.
 How it applies to you depends on the type of end user you're training.

 Are you training customers?
 Employees?
 Partners?
 Gig workers?
 Maybe some combination?

 Let's look at each of these types of end user training.

-Customer training (also called customer education) is a strategy that companies, especially those in B2B SaaS, can use to deliver educational content and resources to their customers.
-When end user training is applied to customers, it could take shape during the onboarding process, but generally continues throughout the entire customer journey to ensure they continue to see value in the product or service.
+Customer training (also called customer education) is a strategy company, especially those in B2B SaaS, can use to deliver educational content and resources to their customers.
+When end-user training is applied to customers, it could take shape during the onboarding process, but generally continues throughout the entire customer journey to ensure they continue to see value in the product or service.